rsmith49/momentum/README.md

 # momentum
-Enable your LLM app to continually learn from their success and crowdsource automatic improvements
+Enable your LLM app to continually learn from their success and crowdsource automatic improvements.